Skip to main content

 GRI 2-25 Processes to remediate negative impacts

-See our issue briefs for more information on our managerial and programmatic approach to addressing our most important Corporate Responsibility issues.
-To evaluate the effectiveness of our remediation processes, we gathered employee feedback on some of our due diligence processes, including our hotlines, in 2023.
+See our issue briefs for information on our managerial and programmatic approach to addressing our most important Corporate Responsibility issues.

 GRI 2-26 Mechanisms for seeking advice and raising concerns